James-Fitz/Hangman_PP3/README.md

 - Simple design and easy navigation.
 - intuative design where results and outcomes are easily identified and displayed.
 - Clear indication of input errors to the user.
-- Ability to see progress throughout the game, how many guesses are left, how many letters guessed correctly, whiich letters have already been guessed.
+- Ability to see progress throughout the game, how many guesses are left, how many letters guessed correctly, which letters have already been guessed.
 - Variety and choice for a new experience every time.
 - Ability to return to the main menu at the end of the game and restart the application.